Fleckism/SecurityPlus/SecurityPlus/1A Information Security Roles.md

  [[implementation]] or  [[OIR]]
 IT professionals working in a role with security responsibilities must be competent in a wide range of disciplines, from network and application design to procurement and human resources (HR).
 The following activities might be typical of such a role:

--   Participate in risk assessments and testing of security systems and make recommendations.
+-   Participate in [[risk assesment]]s and testing of security systems and make recommendations.
 -   Specify, source, install, and configure secure devices and software.
 -   Set up and maintain document access control and user privilege profiles.
 -   Monitor audit logs, review user privileges, and document access controls.